iot-bus/rc-switch/README.md

 a bit is represented by a combination of high/low spaces and vary in terms of pulse duration.
 RCSwitch handles the low level sending and receipt of these codes as well as decoding the protocol used.

-RadioProxy is a new class added to RcSwitch which statically maps 433Mhz codes to Mozilla WebThings properties both for sending and receiving.
+RadioProxy is a new class added to RCSwitch which statically maps 433Mhz codes to Mozilla WebThings properties both for sending and receiving.

 Let's see hw to define a 433Mhz device for use with WebThings.
 Here is a simple WebThing controller with two properties: